bedrockio/model/README.md

 ### Schema Extensions

-This package provides a number of extensions to assist schema creation outside the scope of Mongoose.
+This module provides a number of extensions to assist schema creation outside the scope of Mongoose.

 #### Attributes